 IIT Delhi Electrical Engineering Faculty

 The Department of Electrical Engineering excels in Power Systems, Smart Grids, and Communications Systems and focuses on solving real-world problems with cutting-edge technologies.
-The faculty of Electrical Engineering helps to provide this expertise to their students.
+The faculty of Electrical Engineering helps to provide this expertise to its students.
 The faculty members of this academic department consist of highly qualified professionals from top institutes, such as IITs, NITs, and other international institutes.
 The HOD of the department is Professor Shankar Prakriya, who has graduated with a B.E.
 (Hons.) from Regional Engineering College Tiruchirapalli, M.A.Sc.
 (Engg.), and a PhD from the University of Toronto, Toronto, Canada.
 To view some of the top faculty members, check the table below:

 Faculty Name & Title